bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 Step 3: Configure Your BigchainDB Node
 --------------------------------------

-See the page titled :ref:`How to Configure Your BigchainDB Node`.
+See the page titled :ref:`How to Configure a BigchainDB Node`.

 Step 4: Start the NGINX Service